Advancing security X-Ray imaging

 Systems that solve real-world problems

-Research projects have tackled a variety of a real-world problem by creating compact and cost-effective technologies.
+Research projects have tackled a variety of real-world problems by creating compact and cost-effective technologies.
 Their past findings have been applied to over 4,300 screening systems worldwide.

 The team are recognised globally for their leading research.
 Professor Evans has also been awarded:

-- Dennis Gabor Medal and Prize 2017 by the Institution of Physics- a prestigious prize that recognises exceptional contributions to the application of physics in an industrial context.
+- Dennis Gabor Medal and Prize 2017 by the Institute of Physics – a prestigous prize that recognises exceptional contributions to the application of physics in an industrial context.

-- Times Higher Education award for outstanding contributions to innovation and technology 2016
+- Times Higher Education award for outstanding contribution to innovation and technology 2016

 The team also played a vital role in helping NTU achieve: